Learn more

 What is the microbiome and microbiota?

-Another word for ‘microorganism’ is ‘microbe.’
-The meaning is the same.
+Another word for ‘microorganism’ is microbe, but they mean the same thing.

 Microbiomes_on_the_body